kimrichies/English-Luganda-Parallel-corpus/README.md

 # English-Luganda-Parallel-corpus
 This is a bilingual corpus of English and Luganda for use in Neural Machine Translation tasks.
 I give credit to [Zenodo](https://zenodo.org/record/4764039#.YqXWwDdBy3K) and [Sunbird AI](https://sunbird.ai/2021/06/) for the public datasets that gave a foundation to this work.
+I have also included the King James version of the bible text that is well alighned between English and Luganda, this was extracted from Bible https://www.wordproject.org/bibles/

 We used this dataset to build custom Neural Machine Translation models for Luganda and English.
 After hyperparameter tuning, we achieved a BLEU score of 21.28 for English-to-Luganda and 17.47 for Luganda-to-English.